mhx/dwarfs/doc/mkdwarfs.md

 system is important, as the uncompressed metadata part of the file can then simply be mapped into memory.

+## INTERNAL OPERATION

+Internally, `mkdwarfs` run in two completely separate phases.
+The first phase is scanning the input data, the second phase is building the file system.

+### Scanning

+The scanning process is driven by the main thread which traverses the input directory recursively and builds an internal representation of the directory structure.
+Traversal is breadth-first and single-threaded.

+When a regular file is discovered, its hardlink count is checked and if non-zero, its inode is looked up in a hardlink cache.
+If the inode has not been scanned yet, a scanning job will be added to a pool of `--num-workers` worker threads.
+These will perform a SHA1 checksum scan first, which is then used to determine duplicate files, as these will share the same data in the final DwarFS image.
+If a file is found not to be a duplicate, it will now potentially be scanned again (by the same worker threads and using the same memory mapping) to generate a similarity hash value.
+This only happens if `--order` is set to one of the two similary order modes.

+Once all file contents have been scanned by the worker threads, all unique files will be assigned an internal inode number.

+### Building

+Building the filesystem image uses a number of separate threads.
+If `nilsimsa` ordering is selected, the ordering algorithm runs in its own thread and continuously emits file inodes.
+These will be picked up by the segmenter thread, which scans the inode contents using a cyclic hash and determines overlapping segments between previously written data and new incoming data.
+The segmenter can look at up to `--max-lookback-block` previous filesystem blocks to find overlaps.

+Once the segmenter has produced enough data to fill a filesystem block, the block is added to a queue where from which the blocks will be picked up by a pool of `--num-workers` worker threads whose only job is to compress the block using the `--compression` algorithm.

+Blocks that have been compressed will be added to the next queue, in the original order, and will be picked up by the filesystem writer thread that will ultimately produce the final filesystem image.

+When all data has been segmented, the filesystem metadata is being finalized and frozen into a compact representation.
+If metadata compression is enabled, the metadata is sent to the worker thread pool.

 ## AUTHOR

 Written by Marcus Holland-Moritz.